-Measurement, processing and display of spatial data.
-Basic knowledge and skills for using the University's computing system effectively; the use of computer software packages in geographic enquiry; exploratory data analysis and graphic information processing; and the presentation of data in tables, graphs and diagrams.
+Problems, methods and techniques in the measurement, processing and display of spatial data.
+Acquisition of basic knowledge and skills for using the University's computing system effectively; the use of computer software packages in geographic enquiry; exploratory data analysis and graphic information processing; and the presentation of data in tables, graphs and diagrams.

-27.050 Geographical Data Analysis
+27.050 Geographical Data Analysis F L2T2

-Prerequisite: 27.030.
+Prerequisites: 27.111 or 27.010 and 27.030.
 Excluded: 27.162, 27.632, 27.813, 27.884.